orbland/contracts/docs/src/src/Orb.sol/contract.Orb.md

 ### setLastInvocationTime

 *Allows Orb Invocation Registry to update lastInvocationTime of the Orb.
-It is the only Orb state variable that can needs to be written by the Orb Invocation Registry.
+It is the only Orb state variable that can be written by the Orb Invocation Registry.
 The Only Orb Invocation Registry that can update this variable is the one specified in the Orb Pond that created this Orb.*

 ```solidity